The Safari Story – Kenya and Tanzania

 Diani Beach – Kenya

-After spending two days clotted up in Nairobi’s traffic, we took a train to the busy port town of Mombasa, and from there to Diani beach.
+After spending two days clotted in Nairobi’s traffic, we took a train to the busy port town of Mombasa, and from there to Diani beach.
 Enroute we befriended two lovely women who were headed to Diani to celebrate a birthday.
 Both well-read lawyers, they found Indian culture as intriguing as we found theirs, and we tried our best to be ambassadors for the motherland.
 “You are all from India, but you talk to each other in English, why don’t you speak Indian?”
 “Well, because we’re all from different states and cities, so we speak different languages”.
 “Ohh so you’re from different tribes!”
 “Not exactly.
 Some languages are common to many states.
 But each state has a different language.
 And each state also has its own set of tribes….”
-And then we gave up.

-The resorts dotting Diani beach, are absolutely marvelous, and for a reasonable fare you can book luxurious villas with private beaches.
+The resorts dotting Diani beach, are marvelous, and for a reasonable fare you can book luxurious villas with private beaches.
 The town-center sports chic restaurants, boutiques and a massive supermarket.
 It’s the perfect place to unwind and spend a few days, without a specific plan.

 Africa is an experience like no other.
 It fills you up with a certain conflicting quality – the realization that you’re a tiny cog in an enormous scheme and at the same time, you are also the entire universe yourself.